If you need to ask “What Does It Mean When Your Left Eye Jumps?” you’re likely dealing with a frustrating, but harmless, situation.

 Some eye twitching is related to tired eyes.
 If you need to prop yourself up with caffeine throughout the day because you’re exhausted, make it a priority to get seven to nine hours of sound sleep nightly.
 If you feel fatigued and struggle against napping under your desk all day, try improving your sleep hygiene before bed.
 Eye strain from electronic devices can take a toll on your eyes.

 If lack of sleep isn’t the reason, your eyes could be dry from allergies or because they don’t make enough tears.
-Itchy eyes release histamine, triggering dryness.
+Itchy and dry eyes release histamine, triggering dryness.
 Artificial tears, available over the counter, can soothe your eyes and encourage tear production.

 Pause A Moment